 OnPage lets you eliminate the need for more than one device and give you complete control over all your critical alerts from one easy to install and use application.

-The impacts of using pagers are real and dire.
+The impacts of using unencrypted pagers are real and dire.
 They are insecure devices that need to be replaced by healthcare, IT or any industry that relies on them.
 Failure to do so will leave companies exposed and open to hackers and worse.

-Read our blog on Why Pagers Suck.
+To discover more on unencrypted pagers, read our blog on Why Pagers Suck.